6 B2B SEO Case Study Insights from Real Brands

 With all of the constantly evolving algorithms and updates that come with understanding and effectively using search engines, there are a few challengesâand headaches, of course.
 Itâs important to be aware of them so you can do your best to avoid them in the future.

 More often than not, the people who are using your product or service are not the same as the people who have the final say in the purchase process.
 For example, Alaya by Benevity has a tool kit addressing how to convince your CEO to invest in employee purpose, which is their product.
-Understanding how to appeal to all stakeholders and effectively meet the needs of both parties is essential to getting buy-in from new business.
+Understanding how to appeal to all stakeholders and effectively meet the needs of both parties is essential to getting buy-in from new businesses.

 Long tail keywords can be tricky when they bring zero results in the SEO tool youâre using.
 This can happen if you are deep into your target audience and their specific needs.

-To meet these challenges head on, and forget about the headaches, you can work with a B2B SEO agency like Skale.
+To meet these challenges head-on, and forget about the headaches, you can work with a B2B SEO agency like Skale.
 This way, you can focus on your product, while we focus on your SEO.

 B2B keyword research tools are created to help you analyze competitor keywords, access keyword databases, measure keyword difficulty, and more.
 Here are four top keyword research tools we use in partnership with our clients: